-The development of Government policy on disability policy is carried out by the Equality Division.
-The Division’s main functions in this regard include:
+The development of Government policy on disability policy is carried out by the Civil Justice & Equality Pillar.
+The Pillar’s main functions in this regard include:

 Implementing the new National Disability Inclusion Strategy (2017 -2021)